Listen to José González's first new single in six years, 'El Invento'

 The Argentinian-Swedish singer-songwriter’s last album, ‘Vestiges & Claws’, came out back in February 2015.

-Making his long-awaited comeback, González has today (February 17) offered up his first-ever Spanish language track in the form of ‘El Invento’, a delicate acoustic number inspired by the birth of his young daughter.
+Making his long-awaited comeback, González has today (February 17) offered up his first-ever Spanish language track in the form of ‘El Invento’ – a delicate acoustic number inspired by the birth of his young daughter.

 “Every now and then I try to write lyrics in Spanish – this time I succeeded!
 I guess talking to Laura in Spanish every day helped,” he explained.
 “I started writing ‘El Invento’ around 2017 when she was born.